eliasdorigoni/host-container-api/README.md

 # Host Container API

-Run commands in the host machine from a Docker container.
+Execute actions from requests received via [named pipes](https://en.wikipedia.org/wiki/Named_pipe).

-This is a python script running on the host machine that is listening to a named pipe, runs prepared commands and sends the response to another pipe.
+This is a python script that is continually listening on a named pipe.
+When keywords are received, it runs actions (not raw commands) and sends the response to another pipe in JSON format.

-Intended to be used in home servers requiring host data.
+Intended to be used in home servers requiring information like system temperature, free disk space, ram usage, etc, from a Docker container.
+Not intended to be used in production.

+- ✅ Works on Linux.
+- 🤷‍♀️ May work on MacOS.
+- ❌ Does not work on Windows.

 ![Sequence diagram](resources/diagram.png "Sequence diagram")

-Do not install anywhere near production.

-Tested on Debian.
-May run on MacOS.

 # Installation